003. Natural treatments for prevention: Anxiety

 For evening and before sleep:

-- Hawthorn flowers (Flores Crataegi cum folia) 20g
+- Hawthorn flowers (Flores Crataegi cum folia) 2 parts

 Use one tablespoon of the herbal mixture per cup..
 Continue boiling for 10 minutes in a water bath or over low heat.
 Drink up to two cups, leaving at least 90 minutes between doses.